 This aligns the requirements for all market participants in the countries.
 It creates the necessary legal certainty, reduces distortions of competition within the EU, and sends signals to market participants outside the EU.

-As the disposal and recycling structures continue to occur separately in each member state, the requirements for online retailers and sellers with international shipping to oversee everything remain high.
+As disposal and recycling structures occur separately in each member state, the requirements for online retailers and sellers with international shipping to oversee everything remain high.

 In our digital service, we continue to keep our customers informed about all EPR processes, or take over the Europe-wide EPR compliance management in our premium service.